SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/01-REST-API.md

 To create new resources, we use the POST method.

-More specificially, it is used to create children resourses to a parent (e.g `/users`):
+More specifically, it is used to create children resources to a parent (e.g `/users`):

 ```js
 POST https://api.softuni.org/users